syyePhenomenol/RandoMapMod/README.md

     - "Always Have Quill": Fill in rooms even if you haven't picked up Quill.
 Doesn't affect Full Map or Transition modes.
     - "Def.
 Item Mode": Toggle which map mode is set by default for a new item rando save.
     - "Def.
 Transition Mode": Toggle which map mode is set by default for a new transition rando save.
+    - "UI Scale": Set the scaling of all UI elements from 1.0 × to 1.5 ×.
     - "Reset Global Settings": Resets all global settings to default settings
+- You can toggle the entire Pause Menu UI on/off in the Mod Menu.

 ## Transition Mode
 - Check out the in-game map key (`CTRL-K`) or the [Map Legend](./MAPLEGEND.md) for what the colors/brightness of each room indicate.